zardulu/3D-GameOfLife/README.md

-# Conway's Game of Life
+# Interactive Cube
+Interactive 3D render of a cube with an explosion effect made using ThreeJS.